OpenTechSchool/html-css-beginners/core/portfolio-2.md

 Your link's destination is the name and the extension to which you gave your other pages.
 Be careful to type it right.
 If the page to which you are going to link is not in the same root, you need to specify in which folder it can be found.
-For example, if i have the contact page in a contact folder I write:
+For example, if I have the contact page in a contact folder I write:

 	<li><a href="contact/contact.HTML"> Contact </a> </li>